wdehoog/hutspot-ubports/docs/index.md

  * Discover and control Connect Devices
  * Control Play/Pause/Next/Previous/Volume/Shuffle/Replay/Seek
  * Create and Edit Playlists
+ * Keep track of visited Albums, Artists and Playlists
  * Can be used by controls from indicator panel

 It does not support saving tracks nor offline playing